 For a lot of kids, the idea of eventually being able to build their own video game sounds like a dream come true.
-Learning to code a game is an awesome goal, but it can often be hard to know where to start.
+Learning to code a game is an awesome goal, but it is hard to know where to start.
 With so many different coding languages and development platforms, learning the basics of game development can seem intimidating, but it doesn’t have to be.

 There’s a way to make game development easy.
 Kids and professional developers alike have gotten their start with a simple drag and drop, using Scratch.
-If you’re a beginner who’s not familiar with writing code, building a Scratch game is a fun and easy way to start coding games.
+If you’re a beginner who’s not familiar with writing code, build a Scratch game as a fun and easy way to start coding games.

 - What is a Scratch Game?

 - Types of Scratch Games for Kids

 - How to make a game in Scratch